Currently, there are 9 functions associated with the

 #> strata zq90 pzabove2 zsd geometry

-Remember that when allocation = "equal"
+Remember that when allocation = "equal", the

-value will be allocated for each strata.
+nSamp value will be allocated for each strata.

 We get 400 sample units in our output below because we have 4 strata

-and nSamp = 100
+and nSamp = 100.

 #--- equal stratified sampling of existing ---#